-This view is supported by the results of the recent ASVspoof 2015 challenge [11] of which the winning system [12] utilised non-conventional features in conjunction with a classical Gaussian mixture model (GMM) classifier.
-The work in [13] and [14] produced by the same team, in addition to that in [15] might also suggest that the performance of spoofing countermeasures is more dependent on the particular features used rather than on the particular classifier.
+This view is supported by the results of the recent ASV spoof 2015 challenge [11] of which the winning system [12] utilised non-conventional features in conjunction with a classical Gaussian mixture model (GMM) classifier.
+Taken together, the work in [13] and [14] produced by the same team, might also suggest that the performance of spoofing countermeasures is more dependent on the particular features used rather than on the particular classifier.